 USCIS has an Office of Legislative and Intergovernmental Affairs with some 120 staff located across USCIS domestic offices responding to over 200,000 congressional inquiries per year.
 And DOS has set up a Congressional Liaison office, for this purpose.
 DOS has instructed staff that “replies to [congressional] inquiries should be courteous and friendly, and the content as fully responsive to the inquirer as possible under the law and regulations.”

-In short, agencies may prompt and full replies to congressional inquiries may be prioritized by agencies over responses to individuals.
+In short, agencies may prioritize prompt and full replies to congressional inquiries over replies to individual inquiries.

 Generally, before approaching a member of Congress for assistance, you should try to resolve the matter yourself through the channels which the agency makes available.